TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 This is not America.
 I don’t want it to be.

-While extroverts can, by their nature, more easily insert themselves into a different culture, and ping-pong between the old and the new, introversion can keep one stuck.
+While extroverts can, by nature, more easily insert themselves into a different culture and manage to transition between the old and the new, introversion can render one alienated and almost catatonic.

-I sit watching the festivities, and I wonder how many introverts there are in South Africa.
-I imagine introversion is partly genetic, but I also bet if you live in a place like this, the environment might smother it.
+Self-involved, I sit watching the festivities and wonder how many introverts there are in South Africa.
+Introversion is partly genetic, but I can't stop wondering whether such an environment might smother this personality trait if you live in such a tight community.

-Maybe the flourishing of introversion corresponds to privilege.
+Perhaps the flourishing of introversion corresponds to privilege.
 If you share a one-room home with several generations of relatives, as some of my new Zulu friends do, solitude, the bedrock and energy source of introversion, certainly isn’t a right.
-If your future includes the assumption of college, your parents may encourage your inclination towards books and private study.
-If you don’t know anyone who has gone to college, don’t even know where the nearest college is, your parents probably won’t tolerate your predilection towards wandering the hills and pondering Whitman while your peers learn the family business.
+In Western terms, if your future includes the assumption of college, parents may encourage an inclination towards books and private study.
+Imagine you don’t know anyone who has gone to college or even know where the nearest college is.
+In that case, your parents probably won’t tolerate your predilection towards wandering the hills and pondering Whitman while your peers learn the family business.

-Standing here, I hate to acknowledge it, because I’ve worked hard to accept myself as is: Introversion is inherently indulgent and self-centered.
+I hate to acknowledge it standing here because I’ve worked hard to accept myself as is: Introversion is inherently indulgent and self-centered.

-In South Africa, if I’m not talking, people want to know what’s wrong.
+If I’m not talking in South Africa, people want to know what’s wrong.
 If I’m in a café reading or working on a laptop, they want to know why I’m alone.
-It’s hard to be yourself when being yourself might offend.
+Why would I want to wander the land and gaze at the ocean alone?
+It’s hard to be yourself when being yourself might offend the community.

 But it’s also a reminder to engage.
 Isn’t that the point of being someplace new?
 I could work on my laptop at home.
-In some areas, it’s hard to get to know the locals, but that’s no excuse here.
+Getting to know the locals in some areas is hard, but that’s no excuse here.
 South Africans make it easy.
-They want to chat on the street, they want to know about what it’s like to be you, and live where you live, they want to tell you about their families.
-They want to invite you to their homes for dinner, or to their communities for tomb unveilings.
+They want to chat on the street; they want to know about what it’s like to be you and live where you live; they want to tell you about their families.
+They want to invite you to their homes for dinner or to their communities for tomb unveilings.
 It would be ridiculous not to jump at the opportunity, introvert or not.

-The tomb unveiling, a ceremony of remembrance, invites the ancestral spirit to come home and rejoin the family.
+The tomb unveiling, a remembrance ceremony, invites the ancestral spirit to come home and rejoin the family.
 This community alienates no one, especially not the deceased.
 The focus is social and familial, in death as in life.
-In the west, we’re taught that the expression of our individuality is paramount to our growth.
-Here, you may be an individual, but you are first part of the collective.
-A group of women invite me to a girls’ weekend they’re taking in a few weeks.
+In the West, we’re taught that expressing our individuality is paramount to our growth.
+You may be an individual here but are first part of the collective.
+A group of women invited me to a girls’ weekend they’re taking in a few weeks.
 I will no longer be in Umlazi to participate, but I appreciate their desire to know me.
 They’re enfolding me, making me part of the group, if only momentarily.
-It’s amazing to feel accepted and included.
+It’s incredible to feel accepted and included.
 I see a group of deeply connected people, and I realize for the first time that I want to be a part.

 Amanda Penn is a yoga teacher currently living in California.
 She enjoys exploring her passions of travel, language, and education.